Gibbs & Cox

 In 2003, more than 150 warships built to the firm's designs, including 60 percent of the U.S. Navy's surface combatant fleet, were on active duty in nearly 20 navies.

 History

 The firm was founded as "Gibbs Brothers" by self-taught naval architect William Francis Gibbs and his brother Frederic H. Gibbs.
 The name was changed when architect Daniel H. Cox of Cox & Stevens joined the firm in 1929.

 In 1931, Gibbs & Cox designed the MV Savarona, a large luxury yacht.

 According to company officials, more than 70 percent of U.S. tonnage launched during World War II was built to Gibbs & Cox designs.
 Ship types included destroyers, LST landing craft, minesweepers, tankers, cruisers, Liberty Ships, and a variety of conversions.

 In 1950, Gibbs & Cox designed the SS United States, the largest liner ever built in the United States and the fastest liner built anywhere.

 On May 7, 2021, Leidos completed acquisition of Gibbs & Cox for $380 million.
-Gibbs & Cox operates as a wholly-owned subsidiary and is combined with Leidos’ maritime systems division.
+Gibbs & Cox operates as a wholly owned subsidiary and is combined with Leidos’ maritime systems division.

+On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including Gibbs & Cox) on its export control list, barring the export of dual-use commodities to that business.